ornladios/ADIOS2/docs/user_guide/source/api/adios.rst

 ADIOS
 *****

 The `adios2::ADIOS` component is the initial point between an application and the ADIOS2 library.
+Applications can be classified as MPI and non-MPI based.
+We start focusing on MPI applications as their non-MPI equivalent just removes the MPI-specific communicator.

 .. code-block:: c++

    /** ADIOS class factory of IO class objects, DebugON is default */ adios2::ADIOS adios("config.xml", MPI_COMM_WORLD, adios2::DebugON);

+This component is created by passing:

+   1. **Runtime config file** (optional): ADIOS2 xml runtime config file, see :ref:`Runtime Configuration Files`
-The `adios2::ADIOS` component is created passing a **MPI communicator**, which determines the scope of the ADIOS library in an MPI applications, and a **debug mode flag**.
+   2. **MPI communicator**: which determines the scope of the ADIOS library components in an application.
+   3. **debug mode flag**: turns on/off exceptions triggered by user inputs.

 .. caution::